beThek/php-training/README.md

 * [Send Mail Form](https://github.com/simplonco/php-send-mail-form) _Send mails with a simple HTML form and a PHP backend! :mailbox:_
 * [Chocolate cookies](https://github.com/simplonco/chocolate-cookies) :cookie:

-#### TDD Challenges

-> TDD exercices validated by Travis CI (cool for algorithms teaching), was imported from exercism.io

-* :trophy: [Challenges](https://github.com/simplonco/php-challenges) _It will maybe hurt a bit, but for your good! :cactus:_

 ## Projects